Jarnster/VyConnect/README.md

-## Feel free to join Discussion, Issues or Pull Requests!
+## 💡Feel free to join Discussion, Issues or Pull Requests!

-Also please add a star if you like to use it ;)
+🌟 Also please add a star if you like to use it ;)

 ### To setup a VyOS router for VyConnect, you need to setup the REST API: